Last updated: September 1, 2021

 - Pros: This work provides the opportunity to interact with various different types of patients who may or may not be a challenge to you.
 Because of the direct contact with people of various backgrounds and needs, this position looks good on any medical resume.

 - Cons: You may be required to be away from home for long periods of time.
-The schedule is not flexible.
+The schedule is not flexible and the pay is usually not great.

 These are both paid and unpaid positions.
 They range from emergency medical technician positions to volunteers serving food to disaster relief workers.